How to use Microsoft AKS with Juju

 (Optional) Managing multiple subscriptions

-If you have access to multiple subscriptions, you can identify which is currently active with:
+If you have access to multiple subscriptions, you can identify the one that is currently active by running:

 az account show -o table

-Make sure this is correct to avoid incurring charges against the wrong subscription.
+It is important to check that it is the one you want, or else you may incur charges against the wrong subscription.
 The default can be changed easily:

 az account set -s <subscription>